REMEDY : BNSSG referral pathways & Joint Formulary

 Managing patient expectation

 Please manage patient expectation when referring.
-PoTS can be difficult to manage and there are currently no licensed medications to treat PoTS.
+POTS can be difficult to manage and there are currently no licensed medications to treat POTS.

 COVID-19 and inappropriate tachycardia

-A proportion of post-COVID-19 patients present with autonomic symptoms including chest pain, palpitations, breathlessness and pre-syncope/syncope (6).
+A proportion of post-COVID-19 patients present with autonomic symptoms including chest pain, palpitations, breathlessness and pre-syncope/syncope (7).
 See the Long COVID (post COVID-19 syndrome) page for further information.

 Patients with tachycardia may or may not have orthostatic symptoms and will not therefore necessarily meet criteria for a diagnosis of PoTS.